grongierisc/iris-python-interoperability-template/README.md

 - Nonpolling business service - The production framework does not initiate the business service.
 Instead custom code in either a long-running process or one that is started at regular intervals initiates the business service by calling the Director.CreateBusinessService() method.

-Business service in Python are subclass from grongier.pex.BusinessService in Python, that inherit from all the functions of the [business host](#73-the-business_host-class).<br>
+Business service in Python are subclass from iop.BusinessService in Python, that inherit from all the functions of the [business host](#73-the-business_host-class).<br>
 This class defines:

 `on_process_input`: Receives the message from the inbond adapter via the PRocessInput method and is responsible for forwarding it to target business processes or operations.<br>